-YES S NO N/A 2.10 diet, special diet is required for a child by a physician, is a copy of the physician's order, a copy of the and a sample meal plan for the special diet maintained in the child's file and followed? $O(N) \cap O(N)$ a.
+- 2.10.8If a special diet is required for a child by a physician, is a copy of the physician's order, a copy of the diet, and a sample meal plan for the special diet maintained in the child's file and followed? - a.
 If the custodial parent or legal guardian notifies the program of any known food allergies, is written documentation maintained in the child's file for as long as the child is in care?
-Special food restrictions must be shared with child care personnel posted in an easily seen location that is not readily visible by parents or non-child care personnel and followed.
-YES NO N/A 2.10 easi meal and snack menus planned, written, dated, and posted at the beginning of each week in an ly seen place, accessible to the parents/guardians?
-NO N/A i a.
+Special food restrictions must be shared with child care personnel posted in an easily seen location that is not readily visible by parents or non- child care personnel and followed.
+YES () NO () N/A () - 2.10.9Are meal and snack menus planned, written, dated, and posted at the beginning of each week in an easily seen place, accessible to the parents/guardians?
+YES () NO () N/A () - a.
 Are menu substitutions noted on the menu?
-YES NO N/A b.
-Are all meals and snacks prepared outside of the facility's kitchen or designated food preparation area, such as catered food, listed along with the source?
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - Are all meals and snacks prepared outside of the facility's kitchen or designated food preparation area, such as catered food, listed along with the source?
 A generalized menu of possible snack choices for programs that receive food donations is acceptable.
 Daily meal and snack menus must be maintained for a minimum of 12 months for licensing purposes.
 Operators who participate in the USDA Food Program must keep menus in accordance with the Department of Health and USDA requirements.
-YES NO N/A 2.11 Dis shwas hing and Sanitization 2.11. for f dryii If the equi- be d was dish facilities that prepare food, are non-disposable food equipment, tableware, and utensils utilized ood preparation properly cleaned by pre-rinsing or scraping, washing, rinsing, sanitizing, and air ng? e child care facility lacks adequate dishwashing and sanitation described in this section for dishes, ipment and utensils, only disposable single-use items may be used.
-All single service items must discarded after each use.
-Food equipment, tableware and utensils used to prepare food must be hed and sanitized on-site except when a caterer is used, and the caterer is responsible for washing as evidenced by a written agreement.
-2.11 dishwashing and sanitization accomplished by one of the following (a-d)?
-NO N/A a.
-A dishwasher with a sanitizing cycle.
-1 .
-The dishwasher must use heat or chemical injection for sanitization.
-2 .
-If chemical sanitization is used, the wash water temperature must be set at a minimum of 120 degrees Fahrenheit, and the rinse water must be maintained at 75 degrees Fahrenheit.
-3 .
-Automatic sanitizing dispenser must be properly installed and maintained.
+YES NO NIA - 2.11 Dishwashing and Sanitization - 2.11.1For facilities that prepare food, are non-disposable food equipment, tableware, and utensils utilized for food preparation properly cleaned by pre-rinsing or scraping, washing, rinsing, sanitizing, and air drying?

-- one full cycle per day.
+If the child care facility lacks adequate dishwashing and sanitation described in this section for dishes, equipment and utensils, only disposable single-use items may be used.
+All single service items must be discarded after each use.
+Food equipment, tableware and utensils used to prepare food must be washed and sanitized on-site except when a caterer is used, and the caterer is responsible for dishwashing as evidenced by a written agreement.

-5. If hot water is used for sanitization, the dishwasher must achieve a temperature of 160 - 6.
+- 2.11.2Are dishwashing and sanitization accomplished by one of the following (a-d)?
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - a.
+A dishwasher with a sanitizing cycle. - 1.
+The dishwasher must use heat or chemical injection for sanitization. - If chemical sanitization is used, the wash water temperature must be set at a minimum of 120 degrees Fahrenheit, and the rinse water must be maintained at 75 degrees Fahrenheit. - 3.
+Automatic sanitizing dispenser must be properly installed and maintained. - 4.
+A test kit or other device that accurately measures the concentration of the sanitizing solution must be available and used to confirm appropriate concentration of solution during one full cycle per day. - 5.
+If hot water is used for sanitization, the dishwasher must achieve a temperature of 160 degrees Fahrenheit on the surface of the equipment/dishes/utensils being washed. - 6.
 The facility must have a means for measuring the required temperature either by an irreversible registering temperature indicator (heat strip) or an external temperature display built into the machine.